 Winter storm warnings issued in Sask.

-A large portion of both the Canadian and American prairies can expect to see winter weather Thursday night and through to Saturday, according Environment Canada.
+A large portion of both the Canadian and American prairies can expect to see wintery weather Thursday night and through to Saturday, according Environment Canada.

-The weather agency has issued winter storm warnings across southern Saskatchewan, but notes the low pressure system — which is moving in from the Pacific northwest and bringing winter weather to the region — will affect much of the prairie area in Canada and the U.S.
+The weather agency has issued winter storm warnings for Saskatchewan’s southwest corner, but notes the low pressure system — which was near the Pacific coast as of late Thursday morning — bringing winter weather to the region will affect much of the prairie area in Canada and the U.S.

-The system is expected to bring heavy and blowing snow, and strong winds, to several southern Saskatchewan areas starting Thursday evening.
-Snowfall totals may reach the 10- to 20-centimetre range by Friday evening, and wind gusts up to 90 kilometres per hour are possible, in some regions, Environment Canada’s warnings state.
+The system is expected to bring bands of rain or freezing rain to Saskatchewan’s southwest areas starting Thursday evening, the weather warnings state.
+The rain will turn to snow overnight.

+A total of 10 centimetres of snow may hit some of the southwest Saskatchewan areas — specifically, higher terrain regions in the Cypress Hills — by Friday morning.

 The weather agency is advising travellers to prepare for quickly changing or deteriorating travel conditions.